th7mo/th7mo.com/git-branch.md

 It is perfectly fine to have a long branch name.
 A more descriptive name is always better.
-[Bash](https://www.gnu.org/software/bash/) and other shells have branch autocompletion for Git branches and for graphical interfaces the branch name length does not matter either.
+[Bash](https://www.gnu.org/software/bash/) and other shells have branch autocompletion for [git](git.md) branches and for graphical interfaces the branch name length does not matter either.